MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/map-view.md

     map_view!(ax, header, data;
               time             = end,
               show             = :preserved,
+              color_by         = :facies,
+              facies           = nothing,
               colors           = Makie.wong_colors(),
+              colormap         = nothing,
               mask_emerged     = true,
               show_shoreline   = false,
               shoreline_kwargs = (color = :black, linewidth = 1.5),
               kwargs...)

-Plot a single map view of the platform onto `ax`, colored by dominant facies at the chosen stratigraphic position.
+Plot a single map view of the platform onto `ax`.

+The map can be coloured either by dominant facies using categorical colours, or by the proportion of a selected facies using a continuous colour scale..

 # Arguments
 - `ax::Makie.Axis` — target axis.